The RAGS study is part of a program of ongoing surveillance of licensed vaccines.

 - To determine the impact the Rotavirus vaccine has on Rotavirus strains circulating in the community.

-We collect samples when the child is in hospital and then contact the parents to inform of them of the results as well as asking them when their child's diarrhoea and vomiting stopped.
+Research staff collect samples when the child is in hospital and later contact the parents to inform them of the results as well as asking them when their child's diarrhoea and vomiting stopped.

 RAGS is a five year study that commenced in 2010.

 Vaccine Trials Group aims to recruit 1000 subjects averaging 200 recruits per year.